 - Accelerate the implementation of ICT infrastructure projects, especially for broadband technologies and reduce Internet-subscription costs to a level affordable by a wider section of the community;

 - Increase the number of public/community ICT access centres in rural/disadvantaged areas in all ESCWA member countries, particularly those with modest or low GDP per capita;

 - Continue the development of a competitive telecommunication sector to lower connectivity costs and rates;

 - Reduce censorship, filtering and blockage of websites to a minimum;

 - Increase the availability of digital Arabic content in order to encourage usage by large segments of the population and provide free access to online content on the Internet in order to encourage knowledge creation and sharing;

-- Promote the use of open-source software, which ensures openness standardization and cost reduction, and collaborate with national, regional and international organizations working in the field, in order to address limitations facing the adoption of open source in the region.
+- Promote the use of open-source software, benefit from regional success stories, and collaborate with national, regional and international organizations working in the field, in order to address limitations facing the adoption of open source in the region.

 ICT CAPACITY BUILDING

 While ESCWA member countries have advanced meaningfully in their ICT capacity-building, this